 Recently we had the pleasure of interviewing the owners of Parker Safety Razors, Deepak Grover and Howie Woda.

-If you have ever looked into the topic of safety razors you would surely have come across the name of Parker as they are one of the world renowned manufacturers of safety razors.
+If you have ever looked into the topic of safety razors you would surely have come across the name of Parker as they are one of the world renowned manufacturers of high-quality safety razors.
 Founded in 1973, Parker Safety Razor has become a leading name brand within the wet shaving industry with their products being sold in over 50 countries.

 Deepak Grover & Howie Woda